ELMA GLOBAL - SECOND CITIZENSHIP BY INVESTMENT

 Question: We are interested in one investment project of Slovak Republic.
 I was wondering how to define the cases where a “great benefit to the Slovak Republic” is at stake as you said in your website?
 If we want to meet this requirement, how much do we need to invest in the Slovak Republic?

 Answer: Slovakia does not have a direct citizenship by investment program.
 However, there is a possibility provided by the Slovak Nationality Law that citizenship may be granted to those who do considerable contribution in economic, cultural, scientific or another sphere.
 Recommendation (letter) from any Slovak ministry is required for application.
 The Ministry of Interior takes decisions regarding citizenship applications on case-by-case basis, individually.
 High investment amount as such does not guarantee approval; the applicant must have a “special contribution” which is a rather vague notion that involves subjective factor.
-We have a successful track record of working with the Slovak citizenship program but we feel that is more secure to look for other EU countries that have citizenship-by-investment programs (Bulgaria, Malta, and Cyprus).
-These countries are better because the law indicates concrete amount of investment (1,024,000 EUR in Bulgaria, and 2,150,000 EUR in Cyprus) which is sufficient for citizenship application.
-In Malta, the applicant is expected to donate 650,000 EUR to the governmental foundation and invest 500,000 EUR into property and bonds.
+We have a successful track record of assisting to obtain Slovak citizenship, but if the primary goal is EU passport but not investment as such, it is more secure to look for other EU countries that have citizenship-by-investment programs (the only option in EU is Malta.)

 Question: I am a citizen of Slovakia and have lived in the UK for the past 13 years.
 I have just past the British Citizenship Test and would like to apply for a British passport with an intention of keeping my Slovak passport, hence have a dual citizenship.
 As there have been some amendments to the Citizenship Act, I am unsure as to whether I will be allowed to keep my Slovak citizenship upon adoption of the British citizenship.
 The Slovak law states that “If a citizen of Slovakia holds another citizenship, their Slovak citizenship is considered to be dominant”.
 I was wondering whether this is applicable to individuals who already have a dual citizenship or it applies to individuals applying for dual citizenship from now on.